Connect Workday to Microsoft Cloud App Security

 Once registered, make a note for the following parameters, and then click Done.

 In the App connectors page, click the plus button and then Workday.

 In the pop-up, add your instance name and then click Connect Workday.

 On the next page, fill out the details with the information you noted earlier, and then click Connect in Workday.

-In Workday, a popup will ask you if you want to allow Cloud App Security access to your Workday account.
+In Workday, a pop-up appears asking you if you want to allow Cloud App Security access to your Workday account.
 To proceed, click Allow.

 Back in the Cloud App Security portal, you should see a message that Workday was successfully connected.
 Make sure the connection succeeded by clicking Test API.